 Leanne Horcox

-Both my children started at St Peters school in 2018 after we had all returned from a period working and living overseas and now settled, I wanted to explore ways that I could be involved in their and other children’s education.
+Both Dominic's children started at St Peters school in 2018 after they had all returned from a period working and living overseas and now settled, he wanted to explore ways that he could be involved in their and other children’s education.

-I have worked in a Project environment for most of my career and now head up a Project Delivery team for an asset management firm.
-My role requires financial budgeting, resource management, planning, delivery and managing stakeholders, and I will look to use these skills wherever I can in my role as Parent Governor.
+Dominic has worked in a project environment for most of his career and now head up a Project Delivery Team for an asset management firm.
+His role requires financial budgeting, resource management, planning, delivery and managing stakeholders, skills which he looks to use wherever he can in my role as Parent Governor.

 Dominic was appointed in December 2020 for a four year term.
 Dominic chairs the Resource Committee.

-'I was appointed as a Parent Governor at the end of 2016.
-I have one son in KS2 at St Peter’s Primary School.
-I trained as a teacher and currently work as a school improvement adviser for a local authority team in London.
-I specialise in whole school improvement and computing, supporting primary and secondary schools across London and Essex.
-I hope to work in partnership with parents, staff and other governors to help drive the improvement of the school to provide our children with the best possible education.'
+Amanda was appointed as a Parent Governor at the end of 2016.
+She has one son in KS2 at St Peter’s Primary School.
+Amanda trained as a teacher and currently works as a school improvement adviser for a local authority team in London.
+She specialises in whole school improvement and computing, supporting primary and secondary schools across London and Essex.
+Amanda hopes to work in partnership with parents, staff and other governors to help drive the improvement of the school to provide our children with the best possible education.'

 Amanda is vice chair and also sits on the curriculum and pay committees.
 Her monitoring areas are safeguarding, assessment, computing and e-safety.
 Amanda was appointed as a Co-opted Governor in December 2020 for a four year term.